mgrtomaszzurawski/Barksville.shop/Sections/Section 2/Invoice Creator.md

 ```

 ### prepareInvoiceForm
-This page will allow user to fill basic information about date, company, invoice ID and pay sum for verification.
+This page will allow user to fill basic information about date, company, invoice ID and total due for verification.

 ```java
 @GetMapping